 A Circle of Healing for Native Children Endangered by Drugs

-This video describes the roots of alcohol and drug abuse in Native communities and illustrates the effects of drug endangerment in Indian Country along with cultural practices and programs that are working to heal individuals and communities across the Nation.
+This video describes the roots of alcohol and drug abuse in Native communities and illustrates the effects of drug endangerment in American Indian and Alaska Native communities along with cultural practices and programs that are working to heal individuals and communities across the Nation.

 ROE W. BUBAR, NATIVE STUDIES SCHOLAR, COLORADO STATE UNIVERSITY: Kids tend to be healthy when they grow up in an environment where they feel loved, where they feel safe.
 And I think safety's a really big issue for kids, particularly in Indian Country.
 Having a sense of predictability—that really produces kids that come out feeling healthy.
 And that can happen in lots of different ways, and does in different cultural milieus.
 Possession or manufacturing or distribution or use of illegal substances in the home or in the place of residence that the child is living in really gets in the way of a parent or a caretaker being able to provide what we need to provide for children.
 And a lot of kids growing up in those environments, they've mastered a way of being very secretive about what's going on in the home and very protective.
 Kids that have grown up in chaotic environments where there's been illegal drug use and other issues going on in the house, they really need to know that even if their parents are not able to get off of drugs or alcohol, that they potentially can heal from the effects of growing up in that kind of a situation.

 GIRL: I grew up a very angry child.
 My dad, he would...he would really beat on my mom.
 I didn't know what it was like to live without screaming, without beer cans all over, without worrying about this, worrying about that.
 When my dad pulled my mom's hair, I heard some of her hair come out of her head, her scalp.
 You wake up in the morning and your whole house is all dirty from people spilling beer, and your mom's not home.
 Just a lot of chaos.